International Celebration of Dyslexia

 Sam Rapp

-Gibby welcomes visitors to the inaugural International Celebration of Dyslexia (ICD) event and sets the stage for a fun event.
+Neil welcomed visitors to the inaugural International Celebration of Dyslexia (ICD) event and set the stage for a fun event.

 Sam Rapp

-Writer and poet Sam Rapp will combine a mixture of a talk with poetry about her journey, and also get the audience to write poetry themselves.
-Bring along pen and paper, or your smartphone/notebook if you wish to take part.
+Sam Rapp (The Dyslexic Poet) combined a mixture of talk with poetry about her journey, and also got the audience to write poetry themselves.

-A Questions & Answers session between the audience and the speakers until 4pm, when ICD finishes.
+A Questions & Answers session between the audience and the speakers.

 [ IN THE PRESS ]